-- 5. Submitting to OPS a copy of the score reports for Praxis II (if applicable), the Virginia Reading Assessment 'VRA' (if applicable), the Reading for Virginia Educators 'RVE' (if applicable), and the Virginia Communication and Literacy Assessment 'VCLA'.
-Consult your program area about these assessments and the recommended timing for completion. - 6.
+- 5. Submitting to OPS a copy of all licensure assessment score reports required for your program area. - Virginia Communication and Literacy Assessment (VCLA). - Praxis II if applicable. - Reading for Virginia Educators (RVE) if applicable - 6.
 Completing all course work.
 Consult your graduate catalog for specific program requirements.

-Other Information:
+Other Important Information:

-- Attend the Student Teaching Seminar Day which is scheduled prior to the professional semester and Wrap-Up Day which is scheduled at the end of the professional semester.
-The specific dates for both will be announced and posted on the OPS website.
-If you have a provisional license, you are not required to attend Wrap-Up Day. - The OPS will obtain professional semester placements for the initial licensure candidates who are not employed as full time teachers.
-If employed with a provisional license, please call the OPS for additional information. - If you have a provisional license, you will work with the school division personnel in completing and submitting their licensure packet.
+- Monitor the OPS website for important dates, deadlines, meetings, etc. (Connie, couldn't make it line up correctly) - Attend all required meetings prior to the professional semester (Orientation, Seminar Day, etc.). - The OPS will obtain professional semester placements for the initial licensure candidates who are not employed as full time teachers.
+If employed with a provisional license, please call the OPS for additional information. - If you have a provisional license, you will work with the school division personnel in completing and submitting the licensure packet.
 OPS will work with all other teacher candidates to apply for initial licensure with the Virginia Department of Education.